opral/monorepo/rfcs/git-in-browser/RFC.md

 I have not benchmarked isomorphic-git with libgit2 but I imagine for the things Inlang needs to do, the bottleneck for most things is the network, not that git commands are implemented in JS.

-If we do imeplement those 4 things in JS, we don't need to sync the file system like we do with libgit2 in web worker.
-And we won't need to wait for 12.5 MB for WASM file to get fetched.
-As well as no code needed to be written to glue libgit2 with a virtual file system like [memfs](https://www.npmjs.com/package/memfs).
+If we do imeplement those 4 things in JS, we don't need to potentially sync the file system like we do with libgit2 in web worker.
+And we won't need to wait for 12.5 MB for WASM file to get fetched if use libgit2 w/o web worker.
+Running libgit2 not in a web worker, would also mean needing to write glue [memfs](https://www.npmjs.com/package/memfs) code to connect libgit2 to some virtual file system.

 The negative of going with isomorphic-git is that for those 4 git operations, no code has been written.
 However the codebase is open source and we have reference implementations although in [Rust](https://github.com/Byron/gitoxide)/[Python](https://github.com/gitpython-developers/GitPython)/[C](https://github.com/libgit2/libgit2).